TLRH|Unhealthy Dublin: Food Sharing and Sustainability within Cities

-Dublin has been transformed by the economic crash, the austerity measures that followed and recent improvements in aspects of the Irish economy, as well as wider issues such as displacement and migration.
-The city’s built environment and economic, demographic and linguistic mix have all developed apace.
+Dublin has been transformed by the economic crash, the austerity measures that followed and recently by the manifold challenges arising from Covid-19, as well as wider issues such as displacement and migration.
+The city’s built environment and economic, demographic and linguistic mix have all developed apace

 But these changes, and their relationship to issues around religion, the environment, poverty, health, housing and governmental policy, have not generally been well represented in the media or in public discourse.
 There is a representative gap between the city in which Trinity resides, not least in terms of language, race and class, and the images and narratives of that city put forth in the broader culture.

 Trinity and the Changing City will seek to address and interrogate this gap, bringing internationally recognised scholars in the Arts, Humanities and Social Sciences, from Trinity and further afield, together with key stakeholders and practitioners from across the city.

 Event Type: Alumni, Arts and Culture, Lectures and Seminars, Public

 Audience: Undergrad, Postgrad, Alumni, Faculty & Staff, Public

 Cost: Free (but registration is essential )OPEN NOW